Santosh96736/Blinkit_Sales_Dashboard/README.md

 10. [CONTACT](#10-Contact)

 ## 1. Project Overview
 -   This project analyzes Blinkit's sales, customer behavior, delivery performance, and product demand using a combination of SQL, Excel, and Tableau.
-The aim is to provide actionable insights for improving operations, increasing customer satisfaction, and boosting profitability.
+The goal is to generate actionable insights for improving operations, increasing customer satisfaction, and boosting profitability.

     Blinkit is one of India’s leading instant delivery platforms, and this project simulates real-world decision-making scenarios by analyzing critical metrics from various business areas like marketing, inventory, and customer feedback.